-An oil with a warm, sweet aroma, cinnamon essential oil is a type of essential oil used in aromatherapy.
+An oil with a warm, sweet aroma, the cinnamon essential oil is a type of essential oil used in aromatherapy.
 Typically sourced from the bark of the cinnamon tree, cinnamon essential oil is said to offer a variety of health benefits.
-Cinnamon essential oil contains a number of compounds thought to influence health.
+The cinnamon essential oil contains a number of compounds thought to influence health.

 These compounds include cinnamaldehyde, which has been found to reduce inflammation and act as an antimicrobial (a substance that destroys or suppresses the growth of microorganisms, including bacteria and fungi).